railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 - *Appears on Payslip* : If **False** it won't appear on the payslip but will be considered in the calculation.

 - *Condition Based on* : Consider a rule on the basis of some condition.
-1. *Always True* : As the name implies the condition is always True and hence rule will always be considered in the Payslip calculation.
+1. ``Always True`` : As the name implies the condition is always True and hence rule will always be considered in the Payslip calculation.
-2. *Range* : The rule will be considered if it falls under a particular range.
+2. ``Range`` : The rule will be considered if it falls under a particular range.
   - *Range Based on* : You can provide the base value for range by using the above mentioned variable.
 For example, ``contract.wage``.
 This will take the wages mentioned on contract.
   - *Minimum Range* : The minimum amount applied for this rule.
   - *Maximum Range* : The maximum amount, applied for this rule.
-3. Python Expression : You can specify your condition by python expression.
+3. ``Python Expression`` : You can specify your condition by python expression.
   - *Python Condition* : The expression can be written using the above mentioned variable.
 For example, ``result = rules.NET > categories.NET * 0.10`` .

 - *Contribution Register* : Eventual third party involved in the salary payment of the employees.Used in report.

 - *Amount Type* : The computation type for the rule amount.
-There are three types available to compute the amount.i.e Fixed Amout, Percentage, Python Code.
+There are three types available to compute the amount.i.e ``Fixed Amout, Percentage, Python Code``.
-1. *Fixed Amount* : As the name indicates the amount is fixed.
+1. ``Fixed Amount`` : As the name indicates the amount is fixed.
   - *Quantity* : For e.g. A rule for Meal Voucher having fixed amount of 1€ per worked day can have its quantity defined in expression like ``worked_days.WORK100.number_of_days`` which will then be multiplied with the amount.
   - *Fixed Amount* : An amount for a rule.
-2. *Percentage* : Here you can calculate the amount through percentage.
+2. ``Percentage`` : Here you can calculate the amount through percentage.
   - *Percentage based on* : You can provide a base value for type percentage by using the above mentioned variable.
 For example, If you want to give 5% of wages for Provident Fund then you have to specify percentage based on as contract.wage.
   - *Quantity* : For example, a rule for Meal Voucher having fixed amount of 1€ per worked day can have its quantity defined in expression like ``worked_days.WORK100.number_of_days`` which will then be multipied with the calculated percentage amount.
   - *Percentage* : Provide Percentage
-3. *Python Expression* : You can specify your condition by python expression.
+3. ``Python Expression`` : You can specify your condition by python expression.
   - *Python condition* : For example, If you want to calculate Gross then you can write your expression like ``result = categories.BASIC + categories.ALW`` .

 - *Child Rules* : It is used to assign child rules.